Young Life: Numbers and locations

 Young Life maintains summer camps in 18 American states as well as camps in British Columbia, Canada, the Dominican Republic, Scotland, Armenia, and France.
-Overall, there are 26 camps, with 6 of these located outside the United States.
-These camps incorporate Christian messages presented in a camp setting along with typical camp activities.
+Overall, there are 26 camps, with 6 located outside the United States.

+In addition to regular summer camps, Young Life operates 6 "adventure" camps which offer campers and their leaders unique outdoor-based experiences.
+In "Base Camp Adventures", campers stay in yurts or cabins while participating in daily activities whereas "Trail Adventures" allows for campers to participate in backpacking-based camping.
+Young Life also operates two "discipleship focus" camps, a ten week long work/study program for college students.

-The largest of Young Life's camps is the Washington Family Ranch (and accompanying Big Muddy Ranch Airport) in Antelope, Oregon.
-The ranch was formerly the site of an intentional community in the Rajneesh movement.
+The largest of Young Life camp is the Washington Family Ranch (and accompanying Big Muddy Ranch Airport) in Antelope, Oregon.
+The ranch was formerly the site of a commune in the Rajneesh movement.

-Regarding young people from the United States, in 2019, there were 93,000 Summer campers; in 2020, 15,000 Summer campers; and by the Spring of 2021, Young Life had received 61,000 requests for the upcoming 2021 Summer camping season (which is approximately two-thirds as much as 2019).
+Young Life hosted 215,202 campers in the 2021-2022 camping season.

 Evangelizing aspects

-A 2010 book stated, “Clubs became the vehicle to get high schoolers out of their own context and to a fabulous resort where they would have the best week of their lives and at the same time be presented with the Christian gospel.”

-The Summer camps have a definite evangelizing or witnessing emphasis with large-group “Bible talk” once or twice a day often followed by small-group “cabin time” discussions.
-For example, large group might involve 500 teenagers and small group might be 12 teenagers.
-One night toward the end of the week, the young people are asked to “to go outside in silence, be alone for 15 minutes and try to talk to God.”

-According to a 1994 Vancouver Sun newspaper article, out of 350 students attending one particular week-long session at the Malibu Camp in British Columbia, Canada, more than 100 publicly testified during the informal ceremony of “Commitment Night” on the final night saying they had committed their lives to Jesus.
-According to the Malibu Camp manager about half of the teenagers end up committing or re-committing their lives either at camp or shortly thereafter.

-One teenager said, “You’re treated like an adult.
-There’s a lot more freedom here than other Christian camps.”
-But another said, “But I’m starting to feel a lot of pressure to become a Christian.
+According to a 1994 Vancouver Sun newspaper article, out of 350 students attending one particular week-long session at the Malibu Camp in British Columbia, Canada, more than 100 publicly testified during the informal ceremony of "Commitment Night" on the final night saying they had committed their lives to Jesus.
+One camper said, "You're treated like an adult.
+There's a lot more freedom here than other Christian camps."
+Another camper said, "But I'm starting to feel a lot of pressure to become a Christian.
 I used to just sit there and agree with them, just to get them off my back.
-But now I’m ticked.”
+But now I'm ticked."

-Young Life states, “33% of all summer campers meet Jesus for the first time.
-(This is based on our own camp director reports as to how many Bibles we gave out, how many kids went on new believer walk, and those who stood at ‘Say-So.’)”
+Promotion

+In 2025, Young Life partnered with Joe Gibbs Racing to replace He Gets Us as sponsor the No. 19 Toyota Supra driven by Aric Almirola and Justin Bonsignore in select NASCAR Xfinity Series races.
+Both JGR co-founder JD Gibbs and team president Dave Alpern were involved with Young Life.